skeoop/skeoop.github.io/currency_service.md

 ## Free Currency Exchange Rate Services

+There are web services that provide currency exchange rates.

-There are a few free exchange rate services on the net.
-If you find another one, please tell me.
-Two are:
+Here are a few free exchange rate services that are free:

 1. [CurrencyLayer.com](https://currencylayer.com) has a limited free currency conversion.
 The "source" currency is always USD in the free service, but you can convert to as many other currencies as you want.
 Limit 1,000 queries per month.
 2. [Bank of Thailand API](https://iapi.bot.or.th/Developer) has daily average exchange rate between Thai Baht (THB) and other currencies.

+If you find another free service, please tell me.

 ## How to Use a Web Service